nch-igm/PBFLIP/README.md

 ---
 ## Hardware Requirements

-The pipeline was tested with 16 CPU, 128GB RAM and 500GB disk space.
+<b>The pipeline was tested with 16 CPU, 128GB RAM and 500GB disk space.
 ---

 ## [Required External Databases](#1.3)